axelor/axelor-docker/aos-ce/7/README.md

 #### Primary Build Arguments

-- `AOP_VERSION`: Version of the Axelor application builder image (default: `latest`)
-  - Controls which version of the build tools and dependencies are used
-  - Should match the target Axelor Open Suite version compatibility

 - `AOS_VERSION`: Version or branch of Axelor Open Suite to build (default: `master`)
   - Specifies which branch/tag of the source code to clone and build
   - Common values: `master`, `dev`, or specific version tags like `v7.0.0`